Foreign travel advice

 Although uncommon, violent crimes have resulted in the deaths of British nationals, including during daylight hours.

 Avoid walking alone in isolated areas, including in daylight.
-You might be directly targeted by criminals so be aware of your surroundings and make sure people know where you are and when you are due to return.
+Criminals might target you directly, so be aware of your surroundings and make sure people know where you are and when you are due to return.
+The risks are higher in some areas of major cities.

-Crime rates are often higher around the Christmas and new year period so take particular precautions at this time of year.
+Crime rates are often higher around the Christmas and New Year period so take extra precautions at this time of year.

 Protecting your belongings

-Bag snatching is common in bus stations, railway stations and airports.
-Be vigilant at all times and take into account any security advice given by your hotel, employer or your hosts.
+Bag-snatching is common in bus stations, railway stations and airports.
+Be vigilant and take note of any security advice given by your hotel, employer or your hosts.
 If you’re attacked, do not resist.
-Avoid carrying large sums of money or wearing expensive jewellery.
+Avoid carrying large sums of money or wearing expensive-looking jewellery or watches.

 Scams

-Be aware of thieves posing as police officers and private security guards.
+Beware of thieves posing as police officers or private security guards.
+It’s a technique used by criminals to take charge of valuables, passports and vehicles and steal them.
 Always ask for identification.

 Drink and food spiking